yhomarys-qa/qa-portfolio/02-Test-Cases/Product-Catalog/TC-031_Validate_Comment_With_161_Characters.md

 ---

 ## ✅ Expected Result

-- The system should prevent the comment from being submitted when it exceeds 160 characters
-- No error message is displayed, and the submission action is blocked
+The system should prevent the comment from being submitted when it exceeds 160 characters, and the submission action is blocked